linkerd/website/linkerd.io/content/2.10/getting-started/_index.md

 linkerd install | kubectl apply -f -
 ```

-In this command, the `linkerd install` command generates a Kubernetes manifest
+The `linkerd install` command generates a Kubernetes manifest with all the core
-with all the necessary control plane resources.
-(Feel free to inspect the
+control plane resources.
+(Feel free to inspect the output.)
+Piping this
-output.)
-Piping this manifest into `kubectl apply` then instructs Kubernetes to
+manifest into `kubectl apply` then instructs Kubernetes to add those resources
-add those resources to your cluster.
+to your cluster.

 {{< note >}}
 Some control plane resources require cluster-wide permissions.
 If you are